Vivero/Kerbal-VR/README.md

 ## Performance Tips

-For best performance, start with these Graphics settings.
-Then experiment with the rest of the settings as you see fit.

-Go to your KSP settings, and under the Graphics tab, set:
+For best performance, go to the Settings menu in Kerbal Space Program, and under the Graphics tab, set:

 - **Screen Resolution:** 1024 x 768
 - **Full Screen:** unchecked
 - **V-Sync:** Don't Sync
 - **Frame Limit:** 100 FPS (or higher)

+It is important to set V-Sync and Frame Limit as described above so that the Vive is able to render the game at 90 FPS.
+Experiment with the rest of the settings as you see fit.